nathanbraun/nathanbraun-com/content/politics.md

 - conservatives view issues on the **civilization** vs **barbarism** axis
 - libertarians view issues in terms of **freedom** vs **coercion**

-- once you notice this framework, it becomes a lot easier to understand people's views on almost any issue
+Once you notice this framework, it becomes a lot easier to understand people's views on almost any issue.

-  - for example, illegal immigration:
+Many issues span all three axes, for example —

+## Example: Illegal Immigration
-    - progressives view immigrants as oppressed by unjust immigration laws. they're more likely to pay attention to kids in cages or stories of fully assimilated DREAMERs exceling in school at risk of being deported
+**Progressives** view immigrants as oppressed by unjust immigration laws.
+They're more likely to pay attention to kids in cages or stories about fully assimilated DREAMERs exceling in school at risk of being deported.

-    - conservatives argue that immigrants will have negative cultural impacts, i.e. that their civilization (western, market oriented, traditional values) might be in jeapordy. they also care a lot about the laws. they tend to focus on rates of criminality by immigrants (and specific examples), as well as immigrants advocating things like Sharia law
+**Conservatives** argue that immigrants will have negative cultural impacts, i.e. that their civilization (western/market oriented/traditional values) might be in jeapordy.
+They also tend to focus on (by definition) illegal immigration is against the law.
+They tend to focus on rates of criminality by immigrants (and specific ancedotes), as well as immigrants advocating things like Sharia law.

-    - liberterians believe people should have the freedom be able to live, work and enter whatever mutually beneficial work arrangement they want, and laws prohibiting this. they'd pay more attention to stories of hardworking immigrations who came up from nothing (conservatives also appreciate this narrative) who are driving an Uber to earn money to send back to their families
+**Liberterians** believe people should have the freedom be able to live, work and enter whatever mutually beneficial work arrangement they want and are against immigration laws that prohibit this.
+They'd pay more attention to stories of hardworking immigrations who came up from nothing (conservatives also appreciate this narrative) who are driving an Uber to earn money to send back to their families

+## Some issues span only two axes
-- but often an issue (or fight about them) will be between two of the three camps
+Immigration is an issue where it's easy to see all three sides.
+Many issues are like that.
+But often an issue (or fight about them) will be between two of the three camps.
+For example —

-  - immigration is an issue where it's easy to see/understand all three sides.
-    - many issues are like that
-  - for example, columbus day:
+### Columbus day
-    - progressives view Columbus as an invador, who oppressed/killed/cheated native american peoples
+Progressives view Columbus as an invador, who oppressed, killed and cheated native American peoples.

-    - conservatives view columbus day as something america has *always* celebrated (e.g. the famous 18-- columbia exposition in chicago)
-      - and, while not exactly denying that columbus did some bad things, was a sort of symbolic tipping point from barbarism to civilization/progress/literacy/america/industrial revolution etc
+Conservatives view columbus day as something america has *always* celebrated (e.g. the famous 1893 Columbian Exposition in Chicago) and — while not exactly denying that columbus did some bad things — was a sort of symbolic tipping point from barbarism to civilization, progress, literacy, america, the industrial revolution etc.

-    - this particular issue doesn't seem to fit that well on the libertarian axis
+This particular issue doesn't seem to fit that well on the libertarian axis all that well (maybe they're against state holidays in general?).

+### Prop 22
-  - or the recent california prop 22, which if passed would classify uber and lyft drivers as contractors (vs employees entitled to full benefits)
+Or the recent California Proposition 22, which if passed would classify Uber and Lyft drivers as contractors vs employees entitled to full benefits.

-    - progressives view uber/lyft as oppressing drivers by classifying them as contract workers and not giving them health benefits
+Progressives view Uber and Lyft as oppressing drivers by classifying them as contract workers and not giving them health benefits.

-    - libertarians think drivers should have the freedom to driver for uber/lyft if they want, and do something else otherwise. the idea of government coercing uber/lyft into classifying drivers as full employees is abhorent
+Libertarians think drivers should have the freedom to driver for Uber/Lyft if they want, and do something else otherwise.
+The idea of government coercing Uber or Lyft into classifying drivers as full employees is abhorent.

-  - doesn't seem like conservatives have much of a horse here
-    - might be different if uber/lyft weren't so new and instead the law was about using gov coercian to preserve coal mining or lobster fishing or something
+It doesn't seem like **conservatives** have much of a horse in this one.
+Maybe it'd be different if rid-sharing companies weren't so new and instead the law was about using government coercian to preserve coal mining or lobster fishing or something.

-- not all axis always equal
+## Not all axis are always equal
+On some issues, a dominant axis may emerge, where even people who don't usually think in terms of that axis find themselves.

-  - e.g. civil rights in US in 1960s historically has been viewed on the oppressor-oppressed dimension
-    - though at the time a lot of people definitely argued individual businesses and people should have the *freedom* to discriminate if they want to
+For example civil rights in US in 1960s historically has been viewed on the oppressor-oppressed dimension, even though at the time a lot of people definitely argued individual businesses and people should have the *freedom* to discriminate if they want.

-      - some still argue this today, but have to be pretty hardcore on the freedom-coercian axis
-  - but most people in US today prob view the issue through that lens, and take a favorable view of civil rights, etc
+While some people still argue this, they're pretty hardcore on the freedom-coercian axis.
+Most people in US today view the issue through that lens, and take a favorable view of civil rights, etc

-  - another example: most people prob view the stuff going on in france (charlie hebdo, murder of a teacher, killing in churches) through the civilization-barbarism axis
+Another example: most people prob view the stuff going on in France (Charlie Hebdo, murder of a teacher, killings in churches) through the civilization-barbarism axis.
+Same with the immediate aftermath of 9-11.

-# other points
+# Other points
 - open question: how much do establishment politicians (and their orgs) really believe this?
   - vs picking conciously picking out and exploiting arguments from an axis